dev-cafe/branching-model/index.md

 - Avoid having unrelated commits stacked on top of your PR before it gets integrated (see also [this blogpost](http://blog.jasonmeridth.com/posts/do-not-issue-pull-requests-from-your-master-branch/)).
-- The submitted changes may get rebased and/or squashed and this would create divergence and merge commits on the source branch which would complicate future pull requests.
+- The submitted changes may get rebased and/or squashed by the maintainer and this could create divergence and merge commits on the source branch which could complicate future pull requests.

 Example:

 - To submit a PR towards `release/1.0.Z` fixing issue 137, fork the repository, and in the fork create a branch `release/1.0.Z-issue-137` from `release/1.0.Z` and submit PR towards the upstream `release/1.0.Z`.
+Branch `release/1.0.Z-issue-137` can be deleted after the PR is accepted.

-## Target of pull requests
+## Target branch

 - **Bugfix PRs** are directed towards the relevant `release/X.Y.Z` upstream branch.
 - **API-preserving feature PRs** can be directed either to `master` (then they are scheduled for the next major release)